OxfordDemSci/ex2020/src/README.txt

   definition of a year (365 or 366 days long) set exposures equal to mid year population estimates
-  - if a region reports annual deaths using the iso-week-year definition of a year (364 or 371 days ling), and if there is a leap-week in that year, set exposures equal to 371/365*mid_year_population to account for the longer reporting period. in years without leap-weeks set exposures equal to mid year population estimates
+  - if a region reports annual deaths using the iso-week-year definition of a year (364 or 371 days long), and if there is a leap-week in that year, set exposures equal to 371/364*mid_year_population to account for the longer reporting period. in years without leap-weeks set exposures equal to mid year population estimates